mpkelly/react-tree/packages/react-tree/README.md

 #### Nodes

-To make use of the tree you just need to provide an array of `FlatNodes.
+To make use of the tree you just need to provide an array of `FlatNodes`.

 ```TypeScript